Sunday Street (song)

-"Sunday Street" is the first single released from Squeeze's ninth album, Play.
+"Sunday Street" is a song by English rock band Squeeze, released by Reprise Records as the first single from their ninth album, Play (1991).
 Although the song was never a hit, the single's B-side, "Maidstone," remains extremely popular among fans and was a frequent live request.
 "Maidstone" was even included on the 1996 Squeeze compilation Excess Moderation, while "Sunday Street" has not appeared on any compilation album to date.